52North/pubopen/communities/marketing.md

 # Marketing and Public Relations
 As [Zach Holman](http://zachholman.com/) put it, "Open Source doesn't just market itself".
-That is why communication and interaction with the public and with other developers is important to help the community grow and make your hard work known to the world!
+Communication and interaction with the public and other developers is important to help the community grow and make your hard work known to the world!

-To get some ideas about how to market your open source project, check the following quick reads.
-They may be somewhat business oriented, but they give you an idea of what is important if you want your software/project to be used:
+The following quick reads provide an idea of what is important if you want your software/project to be used:
 * [Open Source Doesn't Just Market Itself](http://zachholman.com/posts/open-source-marketing/) (Zach Holman)
 * [Marketing open source is made for geeks](http://opensource.com/business/12/9/a-complete-guide-marketing-project-business) (Sandro Groganz)
 * [Open-Source Projects Need More Than Good Code—They Need Marketing](http://readwrite.com/2014/10/10/open-source-marketing-apache-storm-nathan-merz) (Matt Asay)